Exploring Nonlinear Drift Waves: Limiting Cases and Dynamics: Introduction

-A key point emphasized in Ref. \cite{Saleem2024a} is that the drift wave predominantly propagates in a direction perpendicular to both the density gradient and the ambient magnetic field, with a phase speed equal to the electron diamagnetic drift velocity.
-Therefore, the ion parallel motion should be neglected in order to accurately describe the behavior of nonlinear drift waves in the small-amplitude limit.
-Inertia-less electrons follow the magnetic field lines, and the scalar nonlinear density term is not canceled by the ion parallel current in the case of drift waves.
-This leads to the formation of density cavities \cite{Saleem2024a}, as opposed to the density humps predicted by the KdV equation for ion acoustic waves (IAWs) \cite{washimi1966propagation}.
+A key insight from Ref. \cite{Saleem2024} is that drift waves propagate predominantly perpendicular to both the density gradient and the background magnetic field, with a phase velocity equal to the electron diamagnetic drift velocity.
+Hence, to describe nonlinear drift waves accurately, the parallel ion velocity must be neglected.
+Inertia-less electrons, moving along magnetic field lines, produce a scalar nonlinear density response that is not canceled by ion parallel current in the drift wave regime.
+This imbalance leads to the formation of density cavities, in contrast to the density humps predicted by the KdV equation for ion acoustic waves \cite{washimi1966propagation}.
+Finally, we revisit the nonlinear dynamics of drift waves to obtain a more general equation.

-It is also important to highlight that the well-known Hasegawa-Mima (HM) equation \cite{hasegawa1978pseudo} does not account for electron density nonlinearity arising from the Boltzmann distribution.
-Surprisingly, in the original formulation by Hasegawa and Mima, the nonlinear contribution from inertia-less Boltzmann electrons was neglected.
-To emphasize this point, we derive a general nonlinear equation for drift waves.
-This approach allows for a clear comparison of the magnitudes of the scalar and vector nonlinear terms.
-We demonstrate that the scalar nonlinearity, which emerges from the Boltzmann electron density distribution, generally dominates over the vector nonlinearity associated with ion vorticity.
-Furthermore, if the weaker nonlinear term is neglected under appropriate conditions, we recover the result presented in Ref \cite{Saleem2024a}.
-Finally, we revisit the derivation of the HM equation to obtain a corrected nonlinear equation for drift waves.